theidiotmachine/WA1/README.md

 ```

 On Windows and OSX you are on your own, I am afraid.
 I found building it from source was not impossible.
 Once you have an exe name (and in in Ubuntu
-it is wasm-ld-9, surprisingly) you need to edit the build-wsb.json file you are building to point to the right location.
+it is `wasm-ld-9`, surprisingly) you need to edit the `build-wsb.json `file you are building to point to the right location.
 Yes, I know.
 This should get better
 as either the LLVM WASM toolchain matures, or I get fed up and write a compatible linker.

 #### Using it